Changeover to Raw Guide

 Day 3: Replace ½ food with 1/2 daily amount of bone-free raw mince.

-Wk 1: feed Chicken & Tripe mixed mince for a week, watching stools.
-If stools are still immediately crumbly/white/like stones by day 3, give a bone-free mince for next meal or add Psyllium Husk to meal, 1tsp:5lbs bodyweight.
+Wk 1: You now move over to be fully on a balanced raw diet, with No more dried/cooked foods.
+Feed Chicken & Tripe mixed mince for a week, watching stools.
+If stools are still immediately crumbly/white/like stones by day 3, give some of the bone-free mince used in the first 3 days for next meal or add Psyllium Husk to meal, 1tsp:5lbs bodyweight.

 Wk3: bring in Oily Fish & Chicken mince for 3 days, then feed Chicken & Tripe for the remaining 4 days, watching for any sign of issues from the first 3 days new protein.